Politics of the Western Cape: Election history

-In the election of 22 April 2009 the ANC was unseated by the DA, which took 51.46% of the vote.
+In the 2009 provincial election, the ANC was unseated by the DA, which took 51.46% of the vote.
 This election marked the first time since the end of apartheid that a party scored an overall majority in the province.
-The DA leader Helen Zille replaced Lynne Brown as Premier on 6 May 2009.
+DA leader Helen Zille replaced Lynne Brown as Premier on 6 May 2009.

-In the election of 7 May 2014 the DA maintained its hold on the province, increasing its majority to 59.4%.
+In the 2014 provincial election, the DA maintained its hold on the province, increasing its majority to 59.4%, with Helen Zille remaining Premier.

-In the election of 8 May 2019 the DA won a reduced majority of 55.45%.
+In the 2019 provincial election, the DA won a reduced majority of 55.45%.
+Alan Winde of the DA replaced Helen Zille as Premier after the election.

+In the 2024 provincial election, the DA was reelected for a fourth term in office with a majority of 55.30%, with Alan Winde remaining Premier.